altalogix/mucoder/_posts/blog/2015-11-19-cocosjuce-part1.md

 *A summary of this article series is available as [slides](/doc/2015-11-19-cocosjuce/jucesummit-cocosjuce.pdf), presented at the [Juce Summit 2015](http://www.juce.com/summit).*

+**[Update: The Android-related techniques in this article series work fine with Juce 3.3.
+However, Juce 4.x introduced a new java startup activity which does not play well with a headless audio library.
+So far no workaround is known yet, but I'll update these articles as soon as there is one.]**

 I have been a longtime enthusiastic user of the [Juce](http://www.juce.com) C++ framework, with several audio [plugins](/#tonespace) based on it.
 At the same time I have been venturing into some mobile projects lately, mostly using [Xamarin](http://www.xamarin.com).
 Which is a great toolset as well, allowing me to write cross-platform mobile apps in C# and leveraging experience I built over the years while doing enterprise .NET projects.